Hong Kong refugees captured at sea spent months plotting daring dash to freedom

 The following day, Taiwan's China Times newspaper reported that a boat carrying five Hong Kong protesters had been assisted by Taiwanese authorities after running out of fuel near a group of Taiwanese-controlled islands in the South China Sea known as Pratas, or Dongsha.
 The five were transported to the southern Taiwan city of Kaohsiung and were not detained, the report said.

-The Mainland Affairs Council said in an email it believes the report may have been intended to harm those involved and declined to explain details of the case.
+The Mainland Affairs Council said in an email that it believes the report may have been intended to harm those involved and declined to explain details of the case.
 It added that the government "has established a humanitarian assistance mechanism" to help those who meet certain conditions, but did not elaborate.

 Taiwan has no formal refugee process for people entering from Hong Kong.
 In July, it opened an office to assist Hong Kong nationals wishing to relocate to Taiwan, citing an existing law allowing Taiwan to provide "necessary assistance" to "Hong Kong or Macao residents whose safety and liberty are immediately threatened for political reasons."